Published on: 2025-07-04

 Foreign aid, remittances, and tight central bank control provide critical support for the dinar's purchasing power.

-At near parity with the Singapore dollar, about 0.77 USD per BND, the Brunei dollar’s strength stems from oil and gas revenue and its currency agreement with Singapore.
+Close to being equal to the Singapore dollar, around 0.78 USD per BND, the Brunei dollar's robustness stems from oil and gas earnings and its currency pact with Singapore.

 Brunei's small population and high GDP per capita contribute to a strong external balance and low inflation.